gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 36 — Evaluation: كيف تقيّم نموذجك؟
+### Day 36 — Evaluation: How to Measure Your Model

-تعلّم BLEU, ROUGE, وLLM-as-Judge. العلاج من الـ Hallucinations.
+Learn BLEU, ROUGE, and LLM-as-Judge.
+The cure for hallucinations.

 **`Evaluation`**